 A Brief History of Myself by PM in SET Learner Gabriel Waiandt

-It must start somewhere and in my case was back in Brazil, Rio de Janeiro.
+It must start somewhere, and in my case was back in Brazil, Rio de Janeiro.
 When I start with that story, I often get excitement from those that have heard or have been there but also their surprise with two things, first why I have decided to move to a cold and rainy country, and second, I will explain.
 Before getting to everything in between, let me describe something that happened to me while I was giving an “icebreaker” speech at a local Toastmasters club in Rotterdam a couple of years ago.

 During the speech, I decided to talk about a situation that happened to me.
-The situation happened in a local pub that I like to go to and on that particular day we were enjoying a nice Brazilian band from my friend Marcelo Godoy and obviously, it was full of Brazilians, some of those that I haven’t met yet.
-A particular guy comes to me and started chatting in English.
+The situation happened in a local pub that I like to go to and on that particular day we were enjoying a nice Brazilian band from my friend Marcelo Godoy and obviously, it was full of Brazilians, some of those that I hadn’t met yet.
+A particular guy came to me and started chatting in English.
 After a few words, we realize we actually speak the same language, Portuguese, and that we are also from the same country.
 Everything was just normal, apart from the fact that his first reaction was, “but you don’t look Brazilian!”
-I had a few moments to process that and instead of saying, you also (probably) don’t (or at least not if we look at stereotypes), I just acknowledged the fact that we are indeed a huge country with quite diverse backgrounds.
+I had a few moments to process that and instead of saying, you also (probably) don’t (or at least not if we look at stereotypes), I just acknowledged the fact that we are indeed a vast country with quite diverse backgrounds.
 A history that has a lot of issues but also a lot of beautiful things, such as diversity in people’s cultures and ethnicity.
 Good sideway to recommend the book Factfulness, by Hans Rosling, that I recently started reading.

-I am curious about people and their behaviors, I am also curious about technology and I am not sure I can call it entrepreneurship, but many years ago, back in the suburbs of Rio and as a teenager, we were one of the first that had a CD burner in our neighborhood, Bangu, that would allow me to be able to burn a CD, like the music of videos (still low quality at that time prior to DVDs but already in the transition from WAV to MP3).
+I am curious about people and their behaviors, I am also curious about technology, and I am not sure I can call it entrepreneurship, but many years ago, back in the suburbs of Rio and as a teenager, we were one of the first that had a CD burner in our neighborhood, Bangu, that would allow me to be able to burn a CD, like the music of videos (still low quality at that time prior to DVDs but already in the transition from WAV to MP3).
 With that plus dial-up internet access and the early days of file peer-to-peer software, I was able to create personalized albums for some of my mom’s friends that I would meet and do my quick sales pitch while they were in the hairdresser waiting for instance.
-I know they should just buy 20 different CDs and sponsor the artists but in fact, they would not buy anything and there was no Spotify yet, instead, they decided to give some small cash to a young nerdy boy that could fix that for them and let them enjoy a few hours of excitement and emotions while listening to their favorite songs of their favorite artists.
+I know they should just buy 20 different CDs and sponsor the artists, but in fact, they would not buy anything, and there was no Spotify yet.
+Instead, they decided to give some small cash to a nerdy young boy that could fix that for them and let them enjoy a few hours of excitement and emotions while listening to their favorite songs of their favorite artists.

 Moving on, I was assembling personalized computers by buying all the different parts and installing them and then putting in the software and so on.
 People would enjoy having their personalized PCs, prior to the notebook becoming a thing.
 That was already a result of one of my first formal IT courses, prior to attending university.
-That one came in just after my high school graduation and initially, it was Telecommunications Engineering, however, I got a bit bored with all the theory and later moved to a more practical course in Information Systems, something like IT and business combined.
+That one came in just after my high school graduation, and initially, it was Telecommunications Engineering, however, I got a bit bored with all the theory and later moved to a more practical course in Information Systems, something like IT and business combined.